matn7/Google-Platform-Notes/flashcard/Microservices.md

 # Configuration Management in Microservices.

 **Separation of configs/properties.**
-How do we separate the configurations/properties form the microservices so that same Docker image can be deployed in multiple envs.
+How do we separate the configurations/properties form the microservices so that same Docker image can be deployed in multiple environments.

 **Inject configs/properties.**
 How do we inject configurations/properties that microservice need during start up of the service.